alonat/alonat.github.io/content/posts/contract-testing/index.md

 the expected interactions between the frontend and backend services.

 #### Required Fields for a Contract Test:
 1. **Provider:**
    The service providing the API, typically the backend service.

 2. **Consumer:**
-   The service consuming the API, often the frontend application.
+   The service consuming the API, often the frontend application or some backend service that uses another API service as a consumer.

 3. **Interaction:**
    Describes a specific interaction between the consumer and provider.
-It includes the expected request, the response the provider should give, and any associated metadata.
+It includes the expected request, the response
+   the provider should give, and any associated metadata.

 4. **State (optional):**
    Describes the state of the provider before the interaction occurs.
-This is particularly useful for scenarios where the outcome depends on the current state of the system.
+This is particularly useful for scenarios where
+   the outcome depends on the current state of the system.

 5. **Upon Receiving:**
    A unique identifier for the interaction, often combined with the state to create a distinct value.
    This uniqueness is crucial to avoid overwriting previous tests and ensures each contract test captures specific scenarios.

-These key fields form the foundation of a contract test, providing a comprehensive definition of the expected behavior between frontend and backend services.
-The consumer's expectations are captured in the interaction, allowing for thorough validation and documentation.
+These key fields form the foundation of a contract test, providing a comprehensive definition of the expected behavior
+between frontend and backend services.
+The consumer's expectations are captured in the interaction, allowing for thorough
+validation and documentation.

 ### Small example